amfiggins/eee-tag-management/docs/GTM_TAG_UPDATER_SETUP.md

 - Verify the tag name matches exactly (case-sensitive)
 - Check that the tag exists in the container's default workspace
-- Use `--dry-run` to see which containers have the tag
+- Use `--dry-run` or `--list-only` to see which containers have the tag
+- Use `--verify` to inspect tag content without making changes

+### "Container not found" (HTTP 404)

+- The script automatically searches all accounts to find the correct account
+- Verify the container ID is correct
+- Check that you have access to the container
+- The script will suggest the correct account ID if found in another account

 ### "Failed to publish version"